Is Honey Good for Diabetes?

 - Medication interactions- I could list all the medication that could possibly interact with honey but I feel it’s safer for you to discuss taking honey with your doctor first.
 The doctor will know what is best for you here.

-Honey is very beneficial for you but must be consumed in small or moderate amounts.
+Is Honey Good for Diabetes?
+Yes!
+Honey is very beneficial for you and honey and diabetes are connected, but honey must be consumed in small or moderate amounts.
 It’s important for your health but for diabetes it’s just a better choice than regular sugar.
 So while it may not affect your blood sugar levels to lower them as you may need, if you require something with more strength in lowering your glucose levels, this is what will do it!

 Thank you for reading and I hope that you learned about what honey can offer you.
 If you have any questions at all or would like to leave a comment, please do so below.
 I appreciate it.
 Have a happy and healthy!